Thank you. We'll take a look, and if it's relevant we'll publish the story.

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 19,100 people employed as First-Line Supervisors of Gambling Services Workers.
+As of 2021 there were 19,510 people employed as First-Line Supervisors of Gambling Services Workers within the United States.

 Directly supervise and coordinate activities of workers in assigned gambling areas.
 May circulate among tables, observe operations, and ensure that stations and games are covered for each shift.
 May verify and pay off jackpots.
 May reset slot machines after payoffs and make repairs or adjustments to slot machines or recommend removal of slot machines for repair.
 May plan and organize activities and services for guests in hotels/casinos.